 Pack the things that you need most.

-If you are on medication, make sure you take enough because you might not get to Tibet if you haven’t been to high altitude places before, you must bring medicines for altitude sickness from your doctor or pharmacist.
+If you are on medication, make sure you take enough because you might not get to Tibet if you haven’t been to high-altitude places before, you must bring medicines for altitude sickness from your doctor or pharmacist.
 It would help if you started taking it the day before you arrived in Tibet to help your body get used to the medication.
 Follow your doctor’s instructions on dosage.
 It may take a few days for you to get used to the high altitudes in Tibet.
 It’ll be fine.

-You can also bring a scarf or wrap to cover your arms easily when you go into holy sites.
+You can also bring a scarf or wrap to cover your arms easily when you go to holy sites.
 Bring warmer clothes because sometimes it’s windy and cold, especially in the evening and early morning.
-Pack a comfortable walking shoe as you travel around the site after site; you will feel uncomfortable if it is good enough.
+Pack a comfortable walking shoe as you travel around site after site; you will feel uncomfortable if it is good enough.
 Pack your sunglasses, flashlight, cap or hat, and warm socks.

 Accessories need to pack.

-If you have a camera, make sure you bring some backup batteries and a power bank for the phone because you will spend a lot of time traveling in the car, and there is now where you can charge them.
+If you have a camera, make sure you bring some backup batteries and a power bank for the phone because you will spend a lot of time traveling in the car, and there is now one where you can charge them.

 It’ll be nice to bring sunscreen lotion and (for females) bring your own makeup set because you might not get what you are using there in Tibet.

-Get some Chinese currency before you arrive in Tibet, not necessarily but safe side.
+Get some Chinese currency before you arrive in Tibet, not necessarily but on the safe side.
 In Tibet, you have only accepted Chinese currency RMB in cash.
-There is ATM or currency exchange in Lhasa to take out money.
+There is an ATM or currency exchange in Lhasa to take out money.
 You can ask your guide to help you with a business or take out Chinese currency when you get to Lhasa.

-Ensure you take enough cash when traveling outside from Lhasa because there are not many ATMs in remote areas of Tibet.
+Ensure you take enough cash when traveling outside of Lhasa because there are not many ATMs in remote areas of Tibet.
 Tibet is a safe place to travel.
 In Lhasa, they also accept credit cards, but I would recommend cash as the better option.